-Most states say that you are guilty of the crime of conspiracy to commit murder if you:
+Most states say that you are guilty of the crime of conspiracy to commit murder if:

-- agree with one or more other people to intentionally and unlawfully kill someone, and
+- you agree with one or more other people to intentionally and unlawfully kill someone, and

 - at least one of the persons involved commits some act to further the agreement.

-Depending on the facts of the case and the state in which the conspiracy took place, a defendant may face the same penalties for conspiracy to commit murder as the person would have faced for actual murder charges.
+Depending on your case, you may face the same penalties for conspiracy to commit murder as you would have faced for actual murder charges.

 Conspiracy to commit murder is typically indictable as a felony (as opposed to a misdemeanor).
 Plus a conviction will remain on your criminal record for several years before it can become sealable (if it ever does).